ZoopEcoEvo/champlain_seasonality/Output/Reports/report.md

 ```

 <img src="../Figures/markdown/sp-props-1.png" style="display: block; margin: auto;" />

+Throughout the season, the prevalence of various unidentified pathogens
+also varied, with very little infection observed during the Winter and
+Spring.

 ``` r
 pathogen_cols = c("no" = "grey95", "cloudy" = "honeydew3", "spot" = "antiquewhite3", "other" = "tomato3")